The K12 CLUSTER TEAM

 Heather lives in SW Portland with her son, Kyoo Hyun, and her husband and best friend, Eric.
 Recently, she began a new chapter in her life as a parent of a college student when her daughter, Mikaela, began studies at Western Washington University last fall.

 On weekends, you can find Heather on a trail in search of wildflowers, on the river kayaking, or in the barn with her beloved horse, Peaches.
 She loves books and great literature, and always takes time to read when she travels.
 In fact, you will find a copy of Jane Austen in Heather’s backpack wherever she goes.

-DeDe is coming to us from Mary Rieke Elementary, where she worked as a part time core support teacher to the 2nd grade team.
+DeDe Marron first fell in love with the Odyssey Program during the 2011-2012 school year, when she stepped in for Kate Wilebski who was on maternity leave.
+After that, DeDe was hooked and instantly felt connected to the students, staff, school community, and Odyssey's core values.
+She continued to be a "go to substitute" for our school until she was hired as a part time core support teacher to the 2nd grade team at Mary Rieke Elementary.
 Prior to that, DeDe had been working as a substitute teacher for Portland Public Schools for five years.
-She quickly became the “go to substitute” for many teachers throughout the district because of her willingness to go the extra mile, her love of children, organizational skills, and her bright and bubbly personality.
 DeDe attended Portland State University, where she received her Bachelor of Science in Fine Arts with a concentration in painting and her Masters of Education Degree.

 The 678 CLUSTER TEAM